mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 difficult it would be to develop this system they might have passed up the opportunity, but once significant investment had been made it seemed that something ought to be done with it.
-The end result was a semi- independent Solomani colony which is developing into a small interstellar power.
+The end result was a semi-independent Solomani colony which is developing into a small interstellar power.

 TROPHY

 Trophy was colonised by a mission launched during the early days of the Rule of Man.
-Although jump- capable ships were available, it was decided to make use of a partially built sublight vessel dating from the Interstellar Wars period.
+Although jump-capable ships were available, it was decided to make use of a partially built sublight vessel dating from the Interstellar Wars period.
 The colonists passed through

-# C HASE SUBSECTOR
+# CHASE SUBSECTOR

 Name Location Bases Statistics Trade Codes Travel Code Allegiance Gas Giants Chase 1702 1702 XXXXXXX-X G